cas-gh/Alt2/README.txt

 Before this script will run, you will need to obtain the `xdotool` command-line X11 automation tool.

-To get started with this script, there are only a few modifications that need to be made so that it will work on your machine.
-Firstly, the $WINDOW_ID variable.
-This is currently hard-coded into the script and must be changed each time you want either change the window that is being watched, or the ID for the window you want has changed due to a reboot.
-I suggest you open up a terminal window and run `xdotool selectwindow` and click the window you'd like to watch.
-Copy the output of that command and set the WINDOW_ID variable to that number.
-Ensure there are no spaces after the `=` when doing so.
+To get started with this script, run the file with "./Alt2.sh" in your terminal.

-Later versions will automate this process.
+Your cursor will change and you will be asked to click the window you want the script to keep track of.
+Simply click whichever window you want to be tracked and the timer will start ticking down.
+Each time you click the window you specified, the timer will be reset.

 Another change you will likely want to make is the time it takes the script to alert you after it has detected an input on the specified window.
 This can be